kgleason/www_kirkg_us/stories/curriculum-vitae.md

 *   Jack of all trades, master of some.
 There are few computing challenges with which I have been presented that I have not been able to overcome.
 *   Familiar with NetBSD, OpenBSD
 *   Experience with OpenSSL, GnuPG, Apache, Nginx, PostgreSQL, MySQL, SQLite, bash, tcsh/csh, ssh, sftp, git, mercurial, Subversion, Jenkins
+*   Excellent working knowledge of SMTP, IMAP, POP3.
+Have worked with Postfix, Qmail, Dovecot IMAP, Courier IMAP.
+*   Excellent working knowledge of DNS, including BIND and Unbound.

 References
 ----------